dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_suggested_royalties

+// FIX: there are opinions that the royalties-related methods should be removed and delegated to a specific standard (analogous to how ERC-2981 handles royalties for ERC-721); this needs to be resolved still in the WG; another option is to keep the methods in here for the simple case when this is sufficient and delegate only more complex requirements to a separate standard; this would have the advantage that simple royalties mechanisms could already be expressed with this base standard without an extension

-Returns the default royalty percentage in bps (i.e 150 means 1.50%).
+Returns the default royalty percentage in bps (i.e. 150 means 1.50%).
 Note that only one royalty can be specified.
 For more complex use cases please consider using a fee splitter.

 ```candid "Methods" +=